Lung Cancer Research and Clinical Trials

 In recent years, remarkable progress has been made in the battle against all types of cancer.
 Researchers believe they are getting closer to techniques for earlier diagnosis, new therapies to stop the cancer’s spread, and possible curative treatments.

-At UCSD, scientific studies in lung cancer are particularly exciting, ranging from cancer genetics to basic biological insights.
-UCSD’s investigators are also exploring cancer prevention, the reduction of cancer disparities, tumor growth and metastasis, and control of symptoms.
+At UC San Diego, scientific studies in lung cancer are particularly exciting, ranging from cancer genetics to basic biological insights.
+Our investigators are also exploring cancer prevention, the reduction of cancer disparities, tumor growth and metastasis, and control of symptoms.
+Some examples:

 Clinical trials are strictly controlled human studies of new and emerging therapies or new and different ways of using known treatments.